Open Sets of Exponentially Mixing Anosov Flows: Introduction Results

-We also require $T$ to be covering in the sense that for every open ball $B \subset X$ there exists $n\in \bN$ such that $T^{n}B = X$.
+We also require $T$ to be covering in the sense that for every open ball $B \subset X$ there exists $n\in \bN$ such that $T^{n}B = X$ (modulo a zero measure set).
 For such maps it is known that there exists a unique $T$-invariant probability measure absolutely continuous with respect to Lebesgue.
 We denote this measure by $\nu$.
 The density of the measure is H\"older (on each partition element) and bounded away from zero.
 Let $\tau: X \to \bR_+$ denote the \emph{return time function}.
-We require that $\tau$ is $\cC^{1+\alpha}$, that there exists $\ceta >0$ such that
+We require that $\tau$ is $\cC^{1+\alpha}$, that there exists $\ceta >0$ such that\footnote{In our setting \eqref{eq:TauControl} could be simplified by removing \(DT(x)^{-1}\) from the equation.
+We choose to write it like this because this is the quantity which occurs naturally. }

 and that there exists $\cBoundTau>0$ such that